 FireWav works with any Window 10 PC.
-Future versions will be modified for use on other operating systems and mobile devices.
+Future versions will be modified for use on Windows 11 and on other operating systems and mobile devices.

 After registration, or purchase, a download button will appear at the bottom of the page.
 Clicking the button will automatically start downloading the FireWav installer.
 During installation, FireWav will install all of the app components and then adjust the computer audio settings.
-Every version has a 10-day Free Trial period, during which an ‘authentication code” needs to be installed.
+Every version has a 7-day Free Trial period, during which an ‘authentication code” needs to be installed to continue uninterrupted use.
 Any updates or upgrades that launch during the subscription period will be available by download.

 The first thing most gamers hear is a “decongestion” of the overall audio – that is, more detail.
 Each element in your audio will seem to sit better alongside other elements, bringing the entire audio into a more musical, balanced focus.
 Game dialog and teammates conversation are crisp, clear and intelligible.
 And, the best part is that there is reduced listening fatigue – you can play longer – and the goosebumps and tingles are back.

 We’ve all heard of subliminal advertising.
 A picture of popcorn or a message that says “eat popcorn” is put into one frame of a movie film.
 Nobody in the audience can see the message that appears for only 1/24th of a second on the screen, but their brains pick up on it easily.
 Popcorn sales suddenly increase at the concession stand.
 Sub-audible signals work in a similar way.
 The listener cannot consciously hear the sub-audible signal, but the brain picks up on it clearly.